154 Bertha

-Bertha (minor planet designation: 154 Bertha) is a main-belt asteroid.
+154 Bertha is a main-belt asteroid.
 It was discovered by the French brothers Paul Henry and Prosper Henry on 4 November 1875, but the credit for the discovery was given to Prosper.
 It is probably named after Berthe Martin-Flammarion, sister of the astronomer Camille Flammarion.

 Observations performed at the Palmer Divide Observatory in Colorado Springs, Colorado in during 2007 produced a light curve with a period of 22.30 ± 0.03 hours and a brightness range of 0.10 ± 0.02 in magnitude.
 A 1998 measurement gave a value of 27.6 hours, which doesn't fit the PDO data.
 In 2011, observations from the Organ Mesa Observatory in Las Cruces, New Mexico were used to determine a rotation period of 25.224 ± 0.002 hours with a brightness variability of 0.10 ± 0.01 magnitude, ruling out previous studies.

 This is classified as a C-type asteroid and it has an estimated diameter of about 187 km.